jpassetti/ist363-fall2023/01_intro/README.md

 ### Outline:
 * Set up HTML and CSS quickly with the ! shortcut
+* Utilize normalize.css and set up a small CSS reset of your own.
 * What is JavaScript?
 Create a JS file and link it to your HTML.
 * Variables
 * Methods: getElementById, addEventListener, classList.add, classList.remove